-There may be other acceptable reasons why you have not been employed continuously for two years, too.
+There may be other acceptable reasons why you have not been employed continuously for two years.
 For example, you may have been laid off because of a plant closing or an illness.
 Or you may be in a line of work in which frequent job turnover can be customary, but you have been consistently employed and have maintained a regular, consistent level of income.

-If you have been fired for cause such as excessive absences, have long gaps in your employment record, or have dips in your income level that are difficult to explain, you should probably delay buying a home until you can demonstrate that you have a stable work history.
+If you have been fired for a cause such as excessive absences, have long gaps in your employment record, or have dips in your income level that are difficult to explain, you should probably delay buying a home until you can demonstrate that you have a stable work history.

-The amount of the mortgage down payment may vary, but generally you must make a down payment that equals at least 3 percent of the purchase price.
+The amount of the down mortgage payment may vary, but generally, you must make a down payment that equals at least 3 percent of the purchase price.
 You will also need money for closing costs.
 These costs can be expensive, depending upon where you live.
 Sometimes the property seller is willing to pay part of your closing costs on your mortgage.

-If you know how much you need to borrow (the purchase price minus your down payment), and what the interest rate will be, you can use our Mortgage Calculator to find out what your monthly payment will be with a standard 30 year, fixed rate mortgage.
+If you know how much you need to borrow (the purchase price minus your down payment) and what the interest rate will be, you can use our Mortgage Calculator to find out what your monthly payment will be with a standard 30 year, fixed-rate mortgage.
 Note that this chart includes only principal and interest payments, not property taxes and insurance.

 Your monthly housing costs plus other long-term debts such as payments on car loans, student loans, or other installment debt (debts with more than ten months left to repay) should total no more than 41 percent of your monthly gross income.

 Based on the information above, you may already have figured out why you did not get a mortgage loan.
-Maybe you did not have a steady work history, or you tried to buy a house that was too expensive for your income, or your debt level is too high.
-If you are unable to figure out why you were turned down, you should ask the lending institution for an explanation.
-You should also ask what steps you can take so that you can qualify in the future as a first time home buyer.
+Maybe you did not have a steady work history, tried to buy a house that was too expensive for your income, or your debt level is too high.
+If you cannot figure out why you were turned down, you should ask the lending institution for an explanation.
+It would help if you also asked what steps you can take so that you can qualify in the future as a first-time home buyer.

 You may want a local real estate agent to show you homes in your area.
 You may also want to make an appointment with a mortgage lender.
-It will take some time working with a real estate agent to find the right home in the price range that you can afford.
-It will also take time to apply for the mortgage, have the lender evaluate your application, and have your loan approved.
-Still more time is required to do all the necessary paperwork and close on your first time home buyer mortgage loan.
-But in the end, you will have a home for you and your family, and you will have achieved an important part of the American dream.
+Working with a real estate agent will take some time to find the right home in the price range that you can afford.
+It will also take time to apply for the mortgage, have the lender evaluate your application, and approve your loan.
+Still, more time is required to do all the necessary paperwork and close on your first-time home buyer mortgage loan.
+But in the end, you will have a home for yourself and your family, and you will have achieved an important part of the American dream.

-Even if you know you cannot qualify now for a first time home buyer loan or even six months from now there may be a way you can work toward this important goal in the future.
-Nobody ever said becoming a first time home owner was easy.
-It's difficult, but it's also rewarding.
-It can be worth sacrificing and planning over a long period of time to achieve it.
+Even if you know you cannot qualify now for a first-time home buyer loan or even six months from now, there may be a way you can work toward this important goal in the future.
+Nobody ever said becoming a first-time homeowner was easy.
+It isn't easy, but it's also rewarding.
+It can be worth sacrificing and planning over a long period.

-Special first time home buyer programs may allow you to accept a gift from a relative or to borrow a portion of the money you will need for the down payment and closing costs from a non-profit organization.
+Special first-time home buyer programs may allow you to accept a gift from a relative or to borrow a portion of the money you will need for the down payment and closing costs from a non-profit organization.

 First Time Home Buyer disability mortgages and veteran loan programs help more Americans achieve home ownership.
 One way they do this is by providing objective information that makes the process of getting a mortgage loan less confusing.